 Meera Kerr: It is the Integral Yoga Hatha I class adapted to the needs of larger people.
 As I got older I noticed my body was changing.
 I saw a need for an adaptation to serve those who want to do Yoga but can’t do what thinner people are doing.

-IYM: Can you give us an idea of what this adaptation entails?
+IYM: Can you give us an example of how larger-bodied people can do asanas?

 IYM: Do the adaptations have other advantages other than stability?